ng-labo/sflowtool/README.md

 agent_ifalias.txt shall be arranged by agent-id, if-index, agent-name, ifalias in camma separating.

+`agent-name` string is less than 20 byte.

+`ifalias` string is less than 20 byte.

 ```
 2130706433 1 localhost lo
 2130706433 2 localhost ens3
 2130706433 1073741823 localhost ens3
 ```

+now just in readPacket, it is available for online update of agent_ifalias.txt. if agent_ifalias.txt would be update, information of look up table is being followed.

 ### matching ipaddress or ipprotocol filter for output